dnery/scramble/README.md

 Hopefully a very ironic title.

 ## What it does
-It sets up for you a navigable environment with a simple room scene (brilliantly modeled by me) equipped with toggleable light sources.
+By default, it sets up for you a navigable environment with a simple room scene (brilliantly modeled by me) equipped with toggleable light sources.
 **THE ROOM WILL BE COMPLETELY DARK AT FIRST**, don't fret.
 Use `c`,`r`, `g` and `f` keys to toggle light sources, `w`,`a`,`s` and `d` to